Wensan-Git/Personal-Projects/Paws_and_Tails/README.md

 Our team dockerized the rails application so that there won't be any dependency, environment, or weird issues when the project is running on any machine.

-We use ruby version `3.1.2` and rails version `7.0.4`, which is different from the class setup.
+I use ruby version `3.1.2` and rails version `7.0.4`, which is different from the class setup.
 But, if you are running it in docker, the version doesn't matter.

 1. Download/make sure you have downloaded Docker